nickk124/robust-outlier-rejection/README.md

 ![](example_imgs/before_after_functional.png)
 *Left: Data distribution about true quadratic model (black), heavily saturated with one-sided outliers/contaminants.
 Right: remaining distribution after functional RCR outlier removal.*

+# Installation and Documentation
+RCR can be used most easily via Python, installed using `pip install rcr`.
+The Python documentation can be found [here](rcr.readthedocs.io).

+The C++ source code is also included here in `/source`, with pdf documentation in `/documentation`.

 # How do I use RCR?
 We have boiled it down to two simple user choices: